EDIpack/EDIpackManuscript/Reply_RefereeA.md

 > *On page 43, it is mentioned that the spectrum obtained from ED is “inherently spiky”.
 What is the value of the broadening parameter used in these simulations?
 Including this information in the main text may improve the clarity and reproducibility of the paper.*

 We appreciate the referee's  observation.
-As briefly elaborated upon in the manuscript, the inherently "spiky" nature of the spectral function arises due to the finite size of the system under consideration.
-This finiteness results in a discrete set of poles contributing to the Källén-Lehmann spectral representation.
-To mitigate the singularities associated with these delta-like poles, a common practice involves applying a broadening technique using a Lorentzian function.

-The extent of this broadening is controlled by the input parameter `eps`, which determines the width of the Lorentzian function.
+The extent of the Lorentzian broadening of the spectral poles is controlled by the input parameter `eps`.
 It is important to note that the value of `eps` is not fixed universally but rather is chosen based on the specific requirements of each case.
 In the particular examples discussed on page 43 of our manuscript, we have employed a broadening parameter of `eps = 0.01`, expressed in units of the half-bandwidth `D`.

-In response to the referee's valuable suggestion, we have updated the manuscript to explicitly specify the value of this broadening parameter in all relevant examples that illustrate the behavior of the spectral function.
-We believe this addition enhances the clarity and reproducibility of our results, and we thank the referee for their constructive feedback.
+In response to the referee's valuable suggestion, we have updated the manuscript  explicitly specifying the value of this broadening parameter.

 > *for the display equation of $C(z)$ on page 16, summation index $m$ has lower and upper bounds, while index $n$ does not, although they are dummy variables for the same thing.
 Same for Eq.
 (14)*